Every creature currently alive will die.

 Why Did My Snake Die?

 Before a creature dies, some things happen to it that lead to the eventual death.
-And often those things are indicated by symptoms.
+And often those things are indicated by symptoms, like seizures in snakes, for example.

 Let us say, for example, that your pet dog Lucy died.
 Lucy probably didn’t just die for no reason.
 There has to be an explanation: a cause of death.
 Did Lucy contract some deadly dog disease?